-- Select Icon: Use this option to select which icon to show for the template. - Create Combo Template: Creates a combination template that contains all selected templates.
+- Select Thumbnail: Use this option to select which thumbnail to show for the template. - Create Combo Template: Creates a combination template that contains all selected templates.
 This is only relevant for transition logic templates.
 All templates that are to be merged into a Combination Template must be in different transition logic layers

-- Edit Alternatives: Opens a dialog for viewing scene information, such as concept, variant, user-defined contexts (platform) and scene path, associated with a template. - Delete Selected Templates: Deletes a template, or templates, from the Template List. - Assign Script: Assigns a script to a template.
+- Edit Alternatives: Opens a dialog for viewing scene information, such as concept, variant, user-defined contexts (platform) and scene path, associated with a template. - Delete Selected Templates: Deletes a template, or templates, from the Template List. - Reimport:: Updates any scenes that have been changed. - · Script Includes all script related options: - Edit Show Script: Edit a script. - Assign Script: Assigns a script to a template.
 It is not possible to assign scripts to pages.
 A page references the template script.

 - New: Creates a new blank script.
-The script can be saved to a local or shared repository, or to the Media Sequencer. - File: Clicking the Browse ... button opens a file browser on the local computer. - · Show: Selects scripts placed on the Media Sequencer. - · Clear: Clears the assigned script.
+The script can be saved to a local or shared repository, or to the Media Sequencer. - File: Clicking the Browse ... button opens a file browser on the local computer.
+This menu also includes a list of the names of the scripts already assigned to the selected template. - · Show: Selects scripts placed on the Media Sequencer. - · Clear: Clears the assigned script.